Welcome to the dataset page of the KB web collection. The dataset page and its analyses will be updated every summer.

 It is important to note that some schedules have a ‘To Date’ because these schedules appear active in this analysis, but actually aren’t because their schedule has ended.

 As you can see, harvest frequency has changed significantly over time.
-At the start of the web archive Target Records were harvested mostly ‘Quarterly’ or ‘Every six months’.
+At the start of the web collection Target Records were harvested mostly ‘Quarterly’ or ‘Every six months’.
 This changed in 2015-2016 to ‘Yearly’ as most used schedule frequency.
-You can see the decline in ‘Quarterly’ and ‘Every six months’ schedules more clearly if you leave the yearly schedules out of the analysis.
+You can see the decline in ‘Quarterly’ and ‘Every six months’ schedules more clearly if use a ratio analysis or you leave the yearly schedules out of the analysis.

 The special collections are (with English translation and explanation if necessary):